Pattedetable/phyg-standing-sound-waves/README.md

 ##English

 This program serves to illustrate how particles in the air behave when oscillating according to a standing wave.
 In Québec's education system, this notion belongs at the college level.

 This program is available for Linux, MacOS and Windows.
+It is also a personal learning project.
+Please report any errors you find!

 ###Usage